Mexico City is hands down one of the coolest cities in the world. It’s the most chaotic and gigantic metropolis in the North American continent.

 Equipped with all the standard Airbnb facilities, this place also comes with access to a stunning rooftop and a fully stacked gym!

-View on Osprey View on REI2.
-Centro Histórico – Best Place to Stay in Mexico City on a Budget
+2. Centro Histórico – Best Place to Stay in Mexico City on a Budget

 This is where the city was first founded.
 Once the epicentre of the Meso-American hub Tenochtitlán, the area is now home to several historic buildings and a veritable shit ton of museums.
-In fact, Mexico City has the most museums in the world – check out the top 20 here!
+In fact, Mexico City has the most museums in the world – check out the top 19 here!

 The buildings were built by the Spanish conquistadores on top of the Aztec temples and pyramids.
 Many of them date back to the 16th century.
-In 1987 the historic center was added to the UNESCO World Heritage Sites due to its importance.
+In 1987 the historic centre was added to the UNESCO World Heritage Sites due to its importance.

-The area is centered around the massive Zocalo plaza and visitors to the area can enjoy exploring the pedestrian-only streets stretching out from there.
+The area is centred around the massive Zocalo plaza and visitors to the area can enjoy exploring the pedestrian-only streets stretching out from there.
 Whether it’s art, cuisine, or history you seek, you’ll find it all in the Centro Histórico.

 Hotel Catedral | Best Hotel in Centro Histórico